 - Large Chrystal Ball Prism

-- 7 Piece Educational Acrylic Lens and Prism Set
+- 4 Piece Educational Prism Set

 STEAM stands for Science, Technology, Engineering, Art, and Math.

-Book Inspired Rainbow Science STEAM activities for Kids
+Book Inspired Rainbow STEAM activities for Kids

-To make prism play a STEAM activity we decided to make a rainbow pony bead prism suncatcher.
+To make prism play a STEAM activity, we decided to create a rainbow pony bead prism suncatcher.
 A beautiful work of art that takes basic engineering and math skills to put together.

 The Bonus?
-Your child will have ‘a rainbow of their own’ to hang in their window!
+Your child will have a rainbow of their own to hang in their window!

 The Pinterested Parent and her daughter completed a similar rainbow STEAM activity using the reflections of a CD and paint.
 Learn more about what they did and how they did it HERE.

-You may also like:
+If You Liked Rainbow Science for kids, You may also like: